dominikvagner/k3nd1k/README.md

 - 👋 Hey there, my name is Dominik Vágner!
-- 🧑‍🎓 I’m currently studying of Faculty of Information Technology on University of Technology in Brno.
+- 🧑‍🎓 I’m currently studying at Faculty of Information Technology at University of Technology in Brno.
 - 🌱 I’m currently learning all about Linux and the Python programming language.
 - 📫 How to reach me: www.linkedin.com/in/dominik-vagner-276b08156